Bouni/Arduino-Pinout/README.md

 Arduino-Pinout
 ==============

-Arduino Pinout images for all types of Arduinos.
+Arduino Pinout images for (hopefully soon) all types of Arduinos.

+Feel free to fork and extend the pinouts.
+Pull requests are welcome!

 ## Arduino Uno R3